Shelties vs The Dog Whisperer

 Many animal species—including humans—naturally organize themselves into social hierarchies.
 It designates the most competent and confident members of society to lead others.
 But the system isn't immune to dysfunction.

 When mental dominance (like intellect, charisma, or popularity) fails, humans resort to physical dominance (bullying, fighting, or punishment) to gain a power advantage.
-This is why we go to war.

 It's possible that ill-adjusted dogs, just like ill-adjusted humans, also resort to aggression as a means of taking charge.

-On this basis, Cesar Millan demonstrates a firm approach to rehabilitating ill-adjusted dogs.
+On this basis, Cesar demonstrates a firm approach to rehabilitating ill-adjusted dogs.
 He does so by out-aggressing them in the only language they have come to understand.

+Is this kind of aversive training the only solution for problem dogs?
+Some opponents say no, which is why Millan is still so controversial.
 To compound the issue, The Dog Whisperer reminds us it's not the dog's fault when he exhibits neurotic or aggressive behavior; the owner has put the dog in an impossible position.

 Cesar believes many pet owners don't act like the pack leaders that our adopted dogs seek to follow.
 Dysfunctional dogs may then feel compelled to assume the alpha role, even when they don't have the leadership capacity.